How to Price OnlyFans PPVs: The Complete Pricing Guide for 2026

 2-3 times per week maximum.
 More than that causes spending fatigue and increases unsubscribe rates.
 Quality and timing matter more than frequency.

-Why are my PPV open rates dropping?
+Why are my PPV unlock rates dropping?

 Is it better to price low for volume or high for margin?